qlanners/qlanners.github.io/research.md

 I research the use of machine learning to facilitate interpretable causal inference, with a particular focus on medical applications.
 My recent work includes estimating dynamic treatment regimes for ICU patients, developing a matching based method for observational causal inference, and reviewing machine learning in polymer biomaterials.
-My collaborations span biostatistics, computer science, statistics, and materials science.
+My collaborations span statistics, computer science, medicine, and chemistry.

 ***